bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 layout: post
 title: Working with iOS in-app purchases
 author: mateusz
-hidden: true
 tags: ['ios', 'in-app purchases', 'itunes connect', 'subscriptions', 'swift']
 comments: true
 ---

-There are more pleasant things to do in iOS development than setting up and testing the in-app purchases.
-The process is laborious and requires thorough testing, especially that in-app purchases are crucial from business perspective.
+There are more pleasant things to do in iOS development than setting up and testing in-app purchases.
+The process is laborious and requires thorough testing, especially that in-app purchases are crucial from a business perspective.

 ## iTunes Connect configuration - part 1